-- The child should follow the same percentile line on the chart as they grow.
+- On average, the child should follow a similar percentile channel on the chart as they grow.

 - If the results cross two or more percentile lines (they raise/decrease by at least two ranges), e.g., from the 75th-85th percentile to the 15th-25th percentile, you should consult a doctor.

 Our data derives from the WHO (World Health Organization), and the standards that were developed using data collected in the WHO Multicentre Growth Reference Study.
-The data only covers children aged up to 19, which is why this height percentile calculator can't be used for anyone older.
+The data only covers children aged up to 5 years.

 How to find percentile in practice

 Let's put theory into practice and work on an example.
 Anthony is a 45 years old father of an only child.
-The child has recently turned fourteen, but seems a little bit small for his age.
-He hasn't had to change his desk height for far too long.
-Therefore Dad started wondering what should be the average height for 14 year old boy and took him to a pediatrician.
+The child has recently turned fourteen and seems healthy.
+During regular check-ups, the pediatrician measures Anthony and checks the result with a WHO height percentile chart.

 The physician calculated his percentiles with this height percentile calculator: